welovemedia/ffmate-docs/docs/tasks.md

 > [!NOTE]
 > If the task is already processing, FFmate will attempt to **stop** it, but cancellation may not always be immediate.

+💡 Tip: You can also cancel a running task directly from the [FFmate Web UI](/docs/web-ui.md) with a single click—no API call needed.

 ## Restarting a Task